ORMAPtools/ormaptools.github.io/downloads/README.md

 # Notes on downloads folder

+If you see this page you should probably immediately [tell Brian](mailto:bwilson@co.clatsop.or.us) because he messed up a link.

 Some of the downloads live here in the form of ZIP files.
 Some of them are directly pulled from their github repositories.